Causes of Dog Dominance

 Dogs are pack animals, and in any pack there are struggles with dominance.
-In the wild, this behavior is allowed to play out, but in domestic life, dominance is considered bad manners at least, and can lead to dangerous aggression, at worst.
+In the wild, this behavior is allowed to play out, but in domestic life, dominance is considered bad manners and can lead to dangerous aggression.

 Not all dogs who exhibit dominant behaviors will do so in every situation.
 Some dogs may be very protective of their “home turf” and will show dominance in his own home or yard area, but will be just fine at a dog park or kennel.
 Other dogs will display dominant behavior no matter where they are.
 It is important to recognize the behavior when you see it and curb it as early as possible in order to prevent potential aggression issues in adult dogs.

 Dominant behavior in dogs is a situation which can quickly spiral out of control.
 It is best to try to prevent dominant behavior from developing in the first place, and there are steps that you can take to ensure that your dog does not develop this potentially dangerous behavior.

 Often times canine dominance has its roots in the dog's territorial instincts.
 In many cases, a dog will protect its family or territory, and in males, may be particularly protective of women.
 A dominant dog will also be more aggressive with playing.
 The dog needs to feel that they are the “top dog” and have a tendency to try and show that all the time.
 If you have small children with this type of dog, be cautious of how rough the dog maybe playing.
 Your children may get hurt with what is considered a challenge to the dog.

 Training Tips to Prevent Dog Dominance